syncfusion/ej2-javascript-docs/src/schedule/schedule/appointments.md

     </style>
 ```

+> You can also enable scroller for all-day row, please [refer](./how-to/enable-scroll-option-on-all-day-section/) here to know more.

 ## Recurring events

 Represents an appointment that is created for a certain time interval and occurring repeatedly on a daily, weekly, monthly or yearly basis at the same time interval based on the provided recurrence rule.
 Usually, the recurring events are indicated by a repeat marker added at the bottom-right position.